vedro-universe/vedro-docs/docs/integrations/gitlab-reporter.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import Screenshot from '@site/src/components/Screenshot';
+import VideoPreview from '@site/src/components/VideoPreview';

 # GitLab Reporter

 [GitLab Reporter](https://pypi.org/project/vedro-gitlab-reporter/) is a Vedro plugin that enhances the readability and navigability of your test reports.
 By utilizing [GitLab's collapsible sections](https://docs.gitlab.com/ee/ci/jobs/#custom-collapsible-sections), it provides a more organized and efficient way to review your reports.

-This allows you to collapse different elements of your reports such as steps, variables, or the test scope, streamlining the understanding and management of the information.
+The plugin allows you to collapse different elements of your reports, such as steps, variables, or the test scope, making it easier to manage and comprehend the information.

 ## Installation